Using Companion for Playout Control

 4. You are done, if Companion shows a GREEN Checkmark for this Connection.
 If you cant get a Connection, please disable your Firewall or allow TCP Port 11411.

-PLAY Button with Feedback
+Button Page with Presets

 Custom Commands instead of Actions